Arcadia-Science/readlif/README.md

 Known issues
 ===
-This package is not yet updated to support tiled / mosaic LIF files.
-Version 0.3.1 should now give an error message when attempting to load a mosaic image.
-See Issue #7.

-There may also be an issue where a truncated 16-bit file will load incorrectly, however this is not tested.
+There may be an issue where a truncated 16-bit file will load incorrectly, however this is not tested.
+If you have an example file, open an issue!

-There is not yet support for FlipX, FlipY and SwapXY metadata.
+There is not support for FlipX, FlipY and SwapXY metadata.
+If you need this, please open an issue!

 12- and 16-bit images
 ===